 ||Student should submit a PDF of the final draft of the thesis to the graduate advisors.

 Student should complete the Completion Form.
 The completed form, including the signatures of the student and supervising professor(s), should be submitted to the graduate advisors.

 Student should submit the completed Dissertation/Thesis Approval Form, including the signatures of the Thesis Chair and all thesis defense committee members, to the graduate advisors.

 |By the end of the first week of the quarter following successful thesis defense

 ||Student should submit the final thesis to the library, following the requirements and procedures available on the university library's Master's Thesis Binding page.

-Once the Completion Form has been signed by the library representative, indicating successful submission of the thesis, the form should be returned to the Office of Graduate Studies for final approval and processing.
+Once the Completion Form has been signed by the library representative, indicating successful submission of the thesis, the form should be returned to the Graduate College for final approval and processing.